Azure/bicep-registry-modules/avm/res/machine-learning-services/workspace/README.md

 ### Parameter: `publicNetworkAccess`

 Whether or not public network access is allowed for this resource.
 For security reasons it should be disabled.
-If not specified, it will be disabled by default if private endpoints are set.

 - Required: No
 - Type: string
+- Default: `'Disabled'`
 - Allowed:
   ```Bicep
   [